cpecmu/261218-hw-release/README.md

 in your workspace.
 * Install the Java Test Runner extension.
 * Above the `main` method, there should be the "Run" command that you can click on.
+    * There will be an error message that says,
+    "Build failed, do you want to continue?"
+Click on Proceed.
-This should produce some output without errors.
+    * This should produce some output without errors.
     If you get a `FileNotFoundException`, check that your top-level folder for your workspace is `hw` and not some other directory.

 ### Eclipse IDE
 * If you are using Eclipse as your IDE, creating a new Java project from